 Contusions, concussions, and hematomas all fall under the category of closed head injuries because the skull itself is not penetrated by a foreign object.
 Open head injuries tend to have even more severe outcomes than closed head injuries because of the increased risk of brain damage and infection.

 Finally, when a jolt to the head is especially severe, it may cause a disruption in the brain’s function.
 Injuries of this severity are referred to as traumatic brain injuries and can have devastating consequences, including paralysis, chronic headaches, seizures, difficulty speaking, and in some tragic cases, death.

-Call an Experienced Savannah Workers’ Compensation Attorney Today
+Call an Experienced Savannah Workers’ Compensation Attorney at Hasner Law PC Today

 Workers’ compensation covers a wide range of head injuries, including concussions, brain contusions, hematomas, and TBIs.

 For more information, please contact the Savannah workers’ compensation law firm of Hasner Law P.C. at our nearest location to schedule a free consultation today.

 We serve in Fulton County, Chatham County, and its surrounding areas: